 The artists shortlisted for the Working Drawing Award are:

 Ben Johnson, Jack Green, Jeanette Barnes, Malcolm Franklin, Myyen Dang, Rachel Duckhouse, Savvas Papasavva, and Zihao Mei.

-An online event programme expanding the depth and spread of drawing will accompany the exhibition at Cooper Gallery, further details to be published soon.
+An online event programme expanding the depth and spread of drawing accompanies the exhibition at Cooper Gallery.

 We are delighted to be re-opening and welcome you back to Cooper Gallery.
 To help us to keep you and others safe we have introduced new safety measures in line with Scottish Government and University of Dundee COVID-19 guidelines.